johnmholmes/OpenLCB_40_Input_Output_16-Servo/README.md

 # OpenLCB 40_Input_Output_16 Servo
 8 Native IO 32 MCP23017 IO 16  Servo PCA9685

-## The sketch has two versions A Can bus Node, and a NoCan standalone version so no can bus commincation between other nodes.
+The sketch is A Can bus Node, it could be used in standalone mode by changing line 18 in the config.h.

+//#define USEGCSERIAL to use uncomment this line and then use the USB connected to JMRI.
+This does not allow for other nodes to interact with it.

 ## Please be advised even though the sketch has other MCU options.
 It may not compile and work for other than for the ESP32 Devkit 1 version.